Skip to main content

 The statutory framework of GINA is designed to prevent the emergence of a “genetic underclass” by prohibiting the use of predictive health information in employment decisions.
 When employers offer wellness programs that solicit health risk assessments, they venture into a space where the potential for acquiring protected genetic information is high.
 The law’s exception for “voluntary” health or genetic services is therefore the subject of exacting regulatory scrutiny.

 The central tension lies in the definition of “voluntary.”
-While an employer may not directly purchase genetic information, the offering of for participation in a program that collects this information creates a potential for coercion.
+While an employer may not directly purchase genetic information, the offering of financial incentives for participation in a program that collects this information creates a potential for coercion.
 The EEOC’s regulations have attempted to mitigate this by decoupling the incentive from the actual disclosure of genetic information.

-An employee can receive the full incentive for completing a health risk assessment even if they leave the questions blank.
+An employee can receive the full incentive for completing a health risk assessment even if they leave the family medical history questions blank.
 This regulatory “safe harbor” is a legal mechanism designed to preserve employee choice while allowing the broader wellness program to function.
 It acknowledges the motivational power of incentives without allowing them to become a tool for compelling the disclosure of protected data.

 What Are the Confidentiality Mandates?